• Level of education

 Syllabus

-Microcanonical and canonical sets, partition function and link to thermodynamic quantities: average energy, pressure, temperature and entropy, perfect gases, 2-level system, simple quantum systems (spins).
+Microcanonical and canonical ensembles, partition function and link with thermodynamic quantities: average energy, pressure, temperature, and entropy, ideal gases, two-level systems, simple quantum systems (spins).

 Read more